 - Case management and advocacy for seniors

-- Arrangements with Meals on Wheels, which delivers hot lunches to seniors on weekdays.
+- Arrangements for home delivered hot meals to seniors on weekdays.

 SWIRCA also offers an extensive online resource database of MANY senior-related services in the community and region.
 Visit www.swirca.org to see the database.